-- Computer-Based-Training trainer to trainee ratio is Not Applicable.
+- Computer-Based-Training: trainer to trainee ratio is not applicable.

-(These can change based on delivery methods.)
+(These can vary in what is allowed based on delivery methods.)

 - Business Skills